alwint3r/reverse-zig-espressif-bootstrap/README.md

   -Dversion-string="$ZIG_VERSION"
 ```

-The Zig toolchain pointed by environment variable `$ZIG` was compiled using CMake, the cross-compiled Zig was built using Zig Build System as incidated by the `$ZIG build` command.
-It uses the target installation directories to search for its dependencies, especially LLVM and zstd, in the `$ROOTDIR/out/$TARGET-$MCPU` directory.

-Here we use the `-Dflat` argument to make the Zig toolchain directory structured as follow:
+This build process uses Zig Build System as opposed to the cross compiler using CMake.
+The `-Dflat` argument will change the structure of the built toolchain to the following structure:

 ```
 zig-$TARGET-$MCPU